Lesson 1: Turning on an LED

 Here’s a picture of the test setup and circuits for the measurements above:

 Figure.
-Measuring the individual LED voltage drop and current through the circuit using two multimeters: the yellow multimeter configured as a voltmeter to measure the voltage drop \(V_D\) over the first LED in the circuit and the red multimeter configured as a ammeter to measure the current \(I\) through the circuit.
+Measuring the individual LED voltage drop and current through the circuit using two multimeters: the yellow multimeter configured as a voltmeter to measure the voltage drop \(V_D\) over the first LED in the circuit and the red multimeter configured as an ammeter to measure the current \(I\) through the circuit.

 Finally, we can also examine this circuit in a simulator, which mirrors our empirical measurements: